beakerbrowser/unwalled.garden/README.md

 ### The votes folder

 Votes are a special kind of content-free record.
-The files encode their information entirely in the filename -- the filenames themselves are empty.
+The files encode their information entirely in the filename (the files themselves are empty).

 The structure of the votes folder is as follows: